denniswebb/aicommit2/docs/providers/bedrock.md

 ## Tips

 - Set `BEDROCK.runtimeMode=foundation` when you rely on IAM credentials or AWS profiles.
 The CLI automatically checks IAM-related environment variables and does not require an API key when they are present.
+- Switch to `BEDROCK.runtimeMode=application` for Bedrock Application Inference Profiles or custom application endpoints:
+  - For Application Inference Profiles: Just set the model ARN, region, and API key (no additional endpoint configuration needed)
-- Switch to `BEDROCK.runtimeMode=application` for Bedrock applications or agents.
-Provide an application API key and either a base URL or endpoint/inference profile identifiers.
+  - For custom endpoints: Provide an application API key and either a base URL or endpoint/inference profile identifiers
 - The CLI logs every request/response via `~/.local/state/aicommit2/logs` when `logging=true` to help diagnose AWS-specific errors.
 - Combine multiple Bedrock models by comma separating `BEDROCK.model` values.
+- When using Application Inference Profiles, use the full ARN as the model ID (e.g., `arn:aws:bedrock:us-east-1:123456789012:application-inference-profile/abc123`)

 ## Troubleshooting